TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

 -------------------------

-With a properly deskewed image set, the next step is to work to rescale the image set dimensions to properly represent the image pixel sizes in every dimension.
+With a properly deskewed image set, the next step is to work to rescale the image set dimensions to properly represent the physical pixel sizes in every dimension.
 The first step to doing this involves going to the properties tab of the image stack (Image-> Properties) and adjusting each dimension such that the x and y values correspond to the xy pixel size based on the system magnification and camera sensor size, and the z value corresponding to the z step size.
 While using our angled piezo configuration, the z step size :math:`\delta _z` doesn't directly correspond to the step size chosen for the piezo via navigate.
 Depicted graphically below, the actual z step size is related to both the angle for the piezo and the piezo step size :math:`\delta _p` .

 .. image:: Images/CalculatingZstep.png
     :align: center
     :alt: Depiction of how :math:`\delta _z` is derived

+An example of what these values can be is shown below, where for our camera and system magnification our xy pixel size is the same at 130 nm, while we used a piezo step size of 200 nm.
+Using the relationship shown above to find :math:`\delta _z`, we find our actual z-step size is roughly 98.5 nm.